 Each performance level is a broad, categorical level defined by a student's overall scale score and is used to report overall student performance by describing how well students met the expectations for their grade level/course.
 Each performance level is defined by a range of overall scale scores for the assessment.
-There are five performance levels for the MCAP:
+There are four performance levels for the MCAP:

-- Level 4: Exceeded expectations
+- Level 4: Distinguished Learner

-- Level 3: Met expectations
+- Level 3: Proficient Learner

-- Level 2: Approached expectations
+- Level 2: Developing Learner

-- Level 1: Partially met expectations
+- Level 1: Beginning Learner

-Students performing at levels 3 and 4 met or exceeded expectations, have demonstrated readiness for the next grade level/course, and ultimately, are likely on track for college and careers.
+Students performing at levels 3 and 4 have demonstrated readiness for the next grade level/course, and ultimately, are likely on track for college and careers.
 Additional information pertaining to the test performance levels can be found in Appendix A.